Pigs: Profile and Information

 • Javan warty pig: 122 days

-Juvenile pigs
+Juvenile Pigs

 Juvenile pigs are called piglets.
 Pigs are highly intelligent and social animals.

 With Approximately 1 billion individuals alive at any given time, it is no surprise that the domestic pig is one of the most populous large-sized mammals on the planet.
-Pigs are omnivores animals and can consume a broad range of food.
+Pigs are omnivorous animals and can consume a broad range of food.

 In several ways, pigs are biologically like humans; thus, they are frequently used for medical studies related to humans.

-Description and behavior
+Description and Behavior

 The pig’s snout is its most used tool as it is used to dig into the soil in search of food, and the snout is a very acute sense organ.